dotbitHQ/dotbithq.github.io/technical-details/data-container.md

 # .bit Data Container

-The .bit Data Container is the core capability of .bit, and its powerful extension capabilities also come from the flexibility of parsing records.
+The .bit Data Container is the core capability of .bit, and its powerful extension capabilities also come from the flexibility of records.
-Each .bit account has a data container in which users can store different data, which is called a parsing record.
+Each .bit account has a data container in which users can store different data, which is called a record.

 Its basic structure is as follows:

 <img src="../imgs/image-data-container.png" alt=".bit 解析记录" style="zoom:50%;" />

-Developers can use APIs or SDKs to read different parsing records to complete different tasks, such as wallet transfers, community identity, Dweb, and so on.
+Developers can use APIs or SDKs to read different records to complete different tasks, such as wallet transfers, community identity, Dweb, and so on.
 The data structure obtained by developers is generally as follows:

 ```json
 [